 We respond to policy and guidance consultations from governments and their agencies and communicate concerns about issues to those bodies from our members.
 We represent the BIR on various projects and committees where radiation protection is an issue (e.g. NRES, IEC, DH Working Group on EU Directive revision).

 We represent our sister organisation, The Royal College of Radiologists on matters of radiation protection and sit on relevant committees of the Institute of Physics & Engineering in Medicine and the Society for Radiological Protection.

 We are responsive to members' needs and are active in providing educational events and written guidance on matters of radiation protection.
 We are a very active SIG, always on the lookout for new members, of whatever profession, with an interest in radiation protection.

 Latest SIG News

-The group had a productive and lively meeting on 5 June and welcomed a new member to the management group.
-Dr Paul Malcolm is a consultant radiologist from Norwich.
+The group had a productive meeting by teleconference on 6 December.
 The main topics for discussion are highlighted below:

-- Online education – the BIR are currently developing a course on radiation protection for vascular surgeons – this should be ready to launch in September.
+- Online education – the SIG is helping the BIR to develop a course on radiation safety for vascular surgeons – this should be ready to launch in September.